nickzoic/nick.zoic.org/art/midi-hero-2/index.md

 | D13 | Digital I/O (red LED) | Fret 1 |

 Hopefully not too much of it will break in transit.

+# UPDATE 2023-08-21

+Well it [went to PyConAU](/art/pycon-pyconau-2023-adelaide/), it survived, the overall conclusion was that:

+* The latency makes it practically unplayable, this needs fixing.
+* I need to do something about debouncing & also a curve to make the pressure pad more expressive.
+* I really like the idea of having the pressure pad actually control a parameter rather than the velocity or aftertouch.
+* The "soft pot" components worked okay, but they're not necessarily a nice feel, and the big ones are very expensive.
+  I might try making some custom boards for [Capacitive Touch Sensing](/art/esp32-capacitive-sensors/#update-2018-12-11) for frets instead.
+* It sure is fun to make annoying boop noises though

+Thanks to everyone who popped past and said hi and had a go at it, and also [cTrix](https://ctrix.net/) who was busy filming but I got to chat to at the airport on the way home ...